Visit Crete, Greece

 The town to stay and wander

 Rethymno is also a town with tonnes of history and architectural importance.
+If you’re wondering what to see in Crete, there’s plenty here to discover.
 The landmark of Rethymno is Fortetza (Italian for ‘fortress’).
 It was built by Cretans during Venetocracy in the 16th century and was captured by the Ottomans in 1646.
-I’d highly recommend visiting it as you get to witness an incredible view of every side of the town.
+I’d highly recommend making time for it when you visit Crete, as you get to witness an incredible view of every side of the town.
 The experience of being inside the fortress, walking around the stone walls with tiny window holes (that were used during defence) is unforgettable.
 Every corner brings a new frame.
 In summer, concerts and theatre shows are held nightly at the amphitheatre of Fortezza.
 The atmosphere up there is pretty romantic.

 Spilies beach is just 15 minutes from Réthymno.
 Spilies means ‘caves’ in Greek and is a beautifully secluded pebble beach that doesn’t get too busy.
 As the name indicates, the beach consists of many caves and interesting rock formations.
 The water is clear and great to snorkel around as you can swim through the caves.
 If it is not too windy, I recommend choosing a spot to lie down, under the western cave, where you can swim and relax while listening to the sound of waves crashing onto pebbles.
 The acoustics are great.